 How to fix problems with a new build home

-Are new build homes prone to more problems?
+Are new build homes prone to more problems than older properties?

 Construction quality, influenced by the skills of workers and time constraints, varies significantly between projects.